sonic-net/DASH/documentation/general/design/sdn-features-packet-transforms.md

 - Most Outer Destination IP Prefix
 - VXLAN/GRE key

-Once the rule is match, the correct set of **decap, transposition** steps must be applied depending on the rule. **Only one rule will be matched**.
+Once the rule is matched, the correct set of **decap, transposition** steps must be applied depending on the rule. **Only one rule will be matched**.

 Also notice the following: